yechen1974/RepData_PeerAssessment1/README.md

-Updated by Ye Chen for the first peer assignment for the reprodcuible research submit Rmd, md, and html files as well as folders called figure containing all figures
+Updated by Ye Chen for the first peer assignment for the reprodcuible research submit Rmd, md, and html files as well as folders called figure containing all figures Note that for the knit generated Html, the figures needed are in the folder called "PA1_template_files\figure-html"

 ## Introduction